 Speak to Your Rock!
 Pt 2 – Do Idle Words Keep You Out of The Promise Land?

-(Ver 1.5) Today is the second lesson on the significance of your spoken words.
-I know this is a very controversial subject and one that many Christians do not to subscribe to believe in.
-However, regardless of what we believe about it, our beliefs do not change what the Bible says and the results that we get from the God’s established Spiritual Laws that are found within the Bible.
+(Ver 1.6) Today is the second lesson on the subject of the significance of our spoken words.
+I know this is a very controversial subject and one that many Christians do now subscribe to believe in.
+However, regardless of what we believe about it, our beliefs do not change what God and the Bible says and the results that we get from the God’s established Spiritual Laws that are found within the Bible.
 In the last lesson on this subject, we learned about “Why Moses Didn’t Enter Into Promise Land”.
-God said it was because of Moses’ unbelief, He told him that he would not be able to lead God’s People into the promised land that He had already given to them.
-Unbelief is one of a Christian’s greatest enemies in receiving from God.
+God said it was because of Moses’ unbelief, He told him that he would not be able to lead God’s people into the promised land that He had already given to them.
+Unbelief is one of a Christian’s greatest enemies in receiving a promise from God.
 This can include the unbelief of what the Bible says or the unbelief of what the Spirit of God is leading us to do.
-It could even be the unbelief of what a Bible teacher teaches from the Bible.
+It could even be the unbelief of what a Bible teacher teaches us from the Bible.
 I am not saying that I am anything important personally in you hearing from God, unless I say what the Bible says and that should make what is said important.
 All we need to do is read the Bible and see what it says and then believe it, to see that what is written is true or not (Acts 17:11).
 People should recognize that there are crazy people on the internet doing the same thing that I am doing to help people, many automatically discount what is said as being the same crazy ramblings.
 By automatically dismissing what someone says, many people at times miss what God had wanted them to know.
 Not everyone on the internet is crazy, and some of them have some very profound deep things to teach if we are open to them.
 Learn to judge every teacher by the Word of God and remain open and prepared to change your thinking and beliefs.
 God is doing some really great things in the world today and those who are open to them will enjoy their benefits.
 If you would like to read this series from the beginning, I would suggest that you go back and start with “Part 1“.

 So today I want to discuss more about the Bible topic of “Spoken Words”!
 But not just any spoken words, let’s talk about those that Jesus called “Idle Words”.
 What are “Idle Words”?
-Let’s start by reading the foundation Bible verse.
+Let’s start by reading the lesson’s foundation Bible verse.

 Mat 12:36 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.

 Wow!
 That is an amazingly strong statement from Jesus.
 Jesus is obviously directing our attention at our spoken words.
 But, not just any spoken word, but rather one specific type.
 God tells us personally that the “idle words” that we speak will be judged by God on judgment day.
 I mean that could be a very scary statement for some people to even think about.
-Obviously I can see most people do not believe what Jesus said or either they do not understand what the verse means.
+Obviously I can see too many people do not believe what Jesus said or either they do not understand what the verse means.
 Otherwise, they would probably keep silent more often.
 In today’s world idle words are all around us, on our cell phones, on our tablets in our emails, on internet websites, on Facebook and Twitter on TV, on radio, raining down from our satellites, printed in our magazines, news papers and fictional books.
 I mean we are bombarded by idle words coming at us from a multitude of different ways.
 How many of these text messages that we get or send can be considered idle words?
 Try to examine your Facebook experience and see how many words are crossing your path that can be called idle words.
 I know of some people and I won’t mention any names that appear like they are never quiet.
 To hold a phone conversation with them is impossible, because they are the only one speaking and you just have time to say “yea” or “uh?” occasionally.
 Some people spend hours and hours on the phone talking to everybody about everything.
 How many of these kind of people do you know?
 I pray that you are not one of them.
-It would appear on judgment day that we may have to sit or stand around and listen to everything that they said on this earth for a very long time.
+It would appear on judgment day that we may have to sit or stand around and listen to everything that people said on this earth for a very long time.
 Doesn’t that sound fun?
 No!
 I do not think any of us will be very happy on judgment day.